 The result is an ever-evolving, cutting-edge, systems-biology approach to health that treats each patient as a whole person.
 No longer is the patient seen purely through the lens of a dysfunctional organ system, a disease, or a syndrome, but instead as a person who can be helped on the path to optimal wellness.
 By evaluating a matrix of fundamental causes in the diagnostic and therapeutic process, we can more accurately understand the roots of pathophysiology, leading to earlier and more effective interventions that not only extend lives but also give patients back years of good living.

 IFM is more determined than ever to help clinicians and patients alike develop the nutritional, environmental, social, and lifestyle strategies that, over time, will move us away from reacting to the chronic disease epidemic and toward a preventive, patient-empowered healthcare system focused on optimum wellness, not just freedom from symptoms.
 As long as the world pours most of its resources into post-diagnosis, pharmaceutical-based care, we shall not fully succeed in this great task.
-IFM seeks your help in our mission of making Functional Medicine the standard of care worldwide.
+IFM seeks your help in our mission of ensuring the widespread adoption of functional medicine.

-Whether you are a clinician, patient, caregiver, or community member interested in Functional Medicine, you can help us advance Functional Medicine as the standard of care.
+Whether you are a clinician, patient, caregiver, or community member interested in functional medicine, you can help us promote the widespread adoption of functional medicine.
 Here’s how you can get involved and stay informed about The Institute for Functional Medicine: